amanchokshi/EMBERS/docs/embersbyexample.rst

 Waterfall Plots
 ^^^^^^^^^^^^^^^
 To get a quick preview of the raw RF data, we create waterfall plots.
-The following code creates a waterfall plot of sample data provided with *EMBERS*
+The following code creates a waterfall plot of sample data provided with *EMBERS* using the :func:`~embers.rf_tools.rf_data.single_waterfall` function.

 .. code-block:: console